Hackman1993/Ankh/readme.md

     Pseudo-element Selector, eg: ::hover

 ## Difference
-:last-child selector's behavior is a little bit different from the original, please view those example below:
+some Pseudo selector's behavior is a little bit different from the original, please view those example below:

     <html>
         <head>